Victor Cristaldo: Western Suburbs

 Cristaldo played for Western Suburbs in the Victorian State League Division 1 in 1996, scoring two goals.

 Sport Colombia

 In 1996, Cristaldo passed to Club Sport Colombia for the 1996 Primera División season, as Sport Colombia finished fourth in the Torneo Clausura.
 He remained there until 1997, which was when future national team player Nelson Cuevas debuted for the club.

 Western Suburbs

 He returned to Western Suburbs in 1998.

 International career

 Cristaldo represented the Australia U-20 national team.
 In 1993, Cristaldo hoped that his success in Paraguay would prompt Australia's national team coach, Eddie Thomson, to consider adding him to the squad.

-Management career
+Managerial career

 Cristaldo moved into coaching after retiring as a player.
 He has had roles at a number of clubs including Monash City and Sunshine George Cross.

 Personal life

 Cristaldo is the father of Paraguayan-born Australian footballer Christopher who appeared for the Australia U-20 national team, Melbourne Victory in the A-League and Nacional Asunción in the Primera División Paraguaya.